 Tsukiji Market (築地市場, Tsukiji Shijo) is a large wholesale market for fish, fruits and vegetables in central Tokyo.
 It is the most famous of over ten wholesale markets that handle the distribution of fish, meat, produce and flowers in Tokyo.
 Tsukiji Market is best known as one of the world's largest fish markets, handling over 2,000 tons of marine products per day.
 It is scheduled to move to a new site in Toyosu in November 2016.

 The sight of the many kinds of fresh fish and other seafood and the busy atmosphere of scooters, trucks, sellers and buyers hurrying around, make Tsukiji Market a major tourist attractions.
 In fact, the numbers of visitors have increased so much over recent years, that they have become a problem to the course of business, as the aging market's infrastructure was not anticipated to serve as a tourist spot.

-Tsukiji Market consists of an inner market where most of the wholesale business and the famous tuna auctions are taking place, and an outer market whose retail shops and restaurants carter to the public.
+Tsukiji Market consists of an inner market where most of the wholesale business and the famous tuna auctions are taking place, and an outer market whose retail shops and restaurants cater to the public.
 A few restaurants are also found in the inner market.
 In order to avoid interference with business, different rules should be followed when visiting the different areas of the market:

 The number of visitors to the tuna auction is limited to 120 per day, the maximum number which the market's infrastructure can accommodate.
 Tourists, who wish to see the auction, have to apply at the Osakana Fukyu Center (Fish Information Center) at the Kachidoki Gate, starting from 5:00am on a first-come, first-serve basis (may start earlier on busy days).
 A first group of 60 visitors will be admitted to the auction between 5:25 and 5:50, while a second group of 60 visitors will be admitted between 5:50 and 6:15.